 - Opportunities to turn that knowledge into personal understanding.

 - Opportunities to explore, clarify and if necessary challenge, their own and others’ values, attitudes, beliefs, rights and responsibilities.

 - To create a culture of cultural tolerance and diversity.

 - The skills and strategies they need in order to live healthy, safe, fulfilling, responsible and balanced lives.

 PSHcE education underpins the whole school curriculum at Mill Lane Primary School.
-We teach our PSHCE curriculum following our Long term plan which incorporates objectives for British Values, E-safety, Well-Being, A Mind to be Kind (Values), LORIC (Leadership, Organisation, Resilience, Initiative, Communication) and RSE (Relationships and Sex Education).
+We teach our PSHCE curriculum following our Long-term plan which incorporates objectives for British Values, E-safety, Well-Being, A Mind to be Kind (Values), LORIC (Leadership, Organisation, Resilience, Initiative, Communication) and RSE (Relationships and Sex Education).

-These experiences enrich the curriculum and provide opportunities children in our school would not otherwise experience.
+These experiences enrich the curriculum and provide opportunities children in our school would not otherwise have.

-- Making relationships
+- Building relationships